damonbinder/damonbinder.github.io/about/index.md

 I am **Damon Binder**.
 I am a graduate student at Princeton, studying theoretical physics.
 I am a [John Monash scholar](https://johnmonash.com/), and this scholarship helps support my studies.

 My main interests are in theoretical physics and its mathematical underpinnings.
 You can find my papers [here](https://damonbinder.github.io/research/).
-I also enjoy [coding](https://damonbinder.github.io/projects/) (especially physics simulations), and am an avid reader of history books.
+As a hobby I enjoy [coding](https://damonbinder.github.io/projects/), especially physics simulations.
+When not doing physics I am an avid reader of history books.
+I have an interest in Effective Altruism and have signed the *Giving What We Can* pledge.

-My resume can be found [here](/Resume.pdf).